 5 Lymphopenia includes PTs of lymphopenia, lymphocyte count decreased and lymphocyte percentage decreased.

-9 Adrenal insufficiency includes PTs of adrenal insufficiency, glucocorticoid deficiency, immune-mediated
+9 Adrenal insufficiency includes PTs of Addison's disease, adrenal insufficiency, glucocorticoid deficiency, immune-mediated adrenal insufficiency, primary adrenal insufficiency, and secondary adrenocortical insufficiency.

-10 Hypophysitis includes PT of hypopituitarism.
+10 Hypophysitis includes PTs of hypophysitis and hypopituitarism.

 11 Hyperglycaemia includes PTs of hyperglycaemia and blood glucose increased.